Compare all Apple MacBook

 Pro 16 inches: less easy to transport

-The Apple MacBook Pro 16 inches is larger, so it's a bit harder to carry in a backpack.
-As a result, this model is mostly suitable if you're not on the go very often.
+The Apple MacBook Pro 16 inches is larger, so it's a bit harder to transport because it doesn't fit in your backpack as easily.
+As a result, it's mostly suitable if you're not on the go very often.
 If power is more important to you than transportability, the Apple MacBook 16 inches is the best choice for you.

 Pro 13 inches: power for on the go